 - Save some of the candy for treating lows.
-Candies that feature dextrose as a key ingredient such as Smarties are great for quickly bringing up blood sugars while candies with higher fat content are not best suited for treating lows. - Offer to buy back the sweets from your child. - Turn some of your child's pile of candy into a toy using Switch Witch, a book and doll created by T1D parents.
-On Halloween night at bedtime, kids leave a bunch of their trick-or-treat sweets with their Switch Witch pal, and in the morning they will see that the candy has been magically switched for a special switch gift!
+Candies that feature dextrose as a key ingredient such as Smarties are great for quickly bringing up blood sugars while candies with higher fat content like chocolate bars are not best suited for treating lows. - Offer to buy back the sweets from your child. - Turn some of your child's pile of candy into alternative treats by using candy as currency to buy a book, toy, computer time or other things your child enjoys doing or receiving.
+Check with your local dental offices.
+They often have candy buy-back programs. - Give back to others!
+Food pantries and hunger groups often accept candy donations for those in need.
+And military organizations will send candy to troops overseas.

-HAVE FUN!
-Halloween should be a blast for all kids, including those with T1D.
+including those with T1D.
 We hope these tips and tricks ensure your Halloween is fun, not freaky!